cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/zero-trust-network-access.md

 1. Define [device enrollment rules](/connections/connect-devices/warp/device-enrollment) under **My Team > Devices > Manage enrollment rules**.

- In this example, I am requiring that my users have a hard-key inserted and are connecting from the United States.
+ In this example, we require that users have a hard key inserted and are connecting from the United States.

  ![Device enrollment rules](../static/zero-trust-security/ztna/device-enrollment-rules.png)